katharinechen/point_of_sale/README.md

 * Store managers can update the quantity of a specific product.
 * Store managers can create logins for cashiers, so store managers know who is responsible for ringing up which purchases.
 * Cashiers can work in many stores.
 Stores can have many cashiers.
+* Store Managers can assign cashiers to work at specific stores.
+* Store Managers can generate a list of cashiers for each specific store, as well as a list of stores for each cashier.

 ##Installation